Astribot S1 – When the Demo Misrepresents Capability

 There is a sequence in the presentation which appears to be representing intelligent AI-like reasoning by the robot.
 The angle of the camera lines up with what I would expect to see through the Intel RealSense’s RGB (colour) sensor:

-So-called object segmentation (which aims to identify classes of objects with some % of confidence) is a standard computer vision (machine learning) technique, and many powerful off-the-shelf libraries exist (such as the awesome YOLO for basic object detection!).
+So-called object segmentation (which aims to identify classes of objects with some % of confidence) is a standard computer vision (machine learning) technique, and many powerful off-the-shelf libraries exist (such as the widely used YOLO model for basic object detection!).
 However, what caught my eye is that the sequence of events in the video doesn’t reflect real-world model behaviour.
 A few issues stand out:

 • The classification is suspiciously specific, listing object classes such as “red race car toy” and “Hello Kitty figurine” – this is not how generic object classification is done!
 Training complexity increases for every class you add into your training set, and so in the real world the categories tend to be quite generic (think “airplane”, “car”, “van”, etc).
 For sub-class identifications other methods could be chained to the processing pipeline, but I see no indication of that having been done here!